canonical/ubuntu.com/templates/legal/data-privacy/support-portal.md

 ## Keeping your personal information secure

-We have appropriate security measures in place to prevent personal information from being accidentally lost, or used or accessed in an unauthorized way.
+We have appropriate security measures in place to prevent personal information from being accidentally lost, or used or accessed in an unauthorised way.
 We limit access to your personal information to those who have a genuine business need to know it.
-Those processing your information will do so only in an authorized manner and are subject to a duty of confidentiality.
+Those processing your information will do so only in an authorised manner and are subject to a duty of confidentiality.

 We also have procedures in place to deal with any suspected data security breach.
 We will notify you and any applicable regulator of a suspected data breach where we are legally required to do so.